qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

 3. Use a baking ``play()`` statement, specifying the operation name (which should correspond to the name introduced in the add_Op method) and the quantum element to play the operation on

 All those commands concatenated altogether eventually build one single “big” waveform per quantum element involved in the baking that contains all the instructions specified in the baking environment.
-The exiting procedure of the baking ensures that the appropriate padding is done to ensure that QUA will be able to play this arbitrary waveform.
+The exiting procedure of the baking ensures that the appropriate padding is done to ensure that the OPX will be able to play this arbitrary waveform.

 Here is a basic code example that simply plays two pulses of short lengths: